kyma-project/kyma/docs/asset-store/docs/02-01-asset-store.md

 The whole concept of the Asset Store relies on these elements:

-- **Asset custom resource** that is an obligatory [custom resource](./06-01-asset.md) (CR) in which you define the asset you want to store in a given storage bucket.
+- **Asset custom resource** is an obligatory [custom resource](./06-01-asset.md) (CR) in which you define the asset you want to store in a given storage bucket.
 Its definition requires the asset name and mode, the name of the Namespace in which it is available, the address to its Internet location, and the name of the bucket in which you want to store it.
 Optionally, you can specify the validation and mutation operations that the asset must undergo before it is stored.

-- **Asset Controller** that validates if the bucket specified in the Asset CR exists, fetches the asset based on the information provided in the Asset CR, unpacks it if necessary, and performs optional asset validation and mutation.
+- **Asset Controller** validates if the bucket specified in the Asset CR exists, fetches the asset based on the information provided in the Asset CR, unpacks it if necessary, and performs optional asset validation and mutation.
 It finally uploads the asset into the specified Minio (Gateway) bucket.

-- **Bucket custom resource** that is an obligatory [custom resource](./06-02-bucket.md) in which you define the name of the bucket for storing assets.
+- **Bucket custom resource** is an obligatory [custom resource](./06-02-bucket.md) in which you define the name of the bucket for storing assets.

 - **Bucket Controller** listens to the events from the Bucket CR and checks if any new bucket was created or an existing one was deleted.
 It later uploads the new bucket onto Minio (Gateway) or deletes the bucket from it.

-- **Validation Service** that is an optional service which a user can create to ensure that the asset meets the validation requirements specified in the Asset CR before it is uploaded to the bucket.
+- **Validation Service** is an optional service which a user can create to ensure that the asset meets the validation requirements specified in the Asset CR before it is uploaded to the bucket.
 The service returns the validation status to the Asset Controller.

-- **Mutation Service** that is an optional service which a user can create to ensure that the asset is modified according to the mutation specification defined in the Asset CR before it is uploaded to the bucket.
+- **Mutation Service** is an optional service which a user can create to ensure that the asset is modified according to the mutation specification defined in the Asset CR before it is uploaded to the bucket.
 The service returns the modified asset to the Asset Controller.

-- **Minio Gateway** - it is a Minio cluster mode which is a production-scalable storage solution.
+- **Minio Gateway** is a Minio cluster mode which is a production-scalable storage solution.
 It ensure flexibility of using asset storage from major cloud providers, including Azure Blob Storage, Amazon S3, and Google Cloud Storage.

 ## Asset flow